onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 ### 3.7 Admissible encoding class and fairness constraints

-To prevent trivial or unfair encodings we specify an admissible encoding class.
+We now define the admissible encoding class for this problem.

+Let `Enc_Q128` denote the class of encodings that satisfy conditions (1)–(4) below.

 1. Finite observable library

    Q128 only uses the following observable types at the effective layer:

    * local tension `tau(m; i)`
    * integration across cuts `I_cut(m; C)`
    * recurrence depth `R_loop(m; S)` (used to define the family of cuts)
    * workspace access `A_access(m; j)` (informing the choice of clusters)
    * fragmentation index `F_frag(m)`
    * derived quantities `DeltaS_qualia(m)` and `Tension_qualia(m)`

-Encodings that introduce extra hidden observables into the gap or tensor are outside the admissible class.
+   Encodings that introduce extra hidden observables into the gap or tensor are outside `Enc_Q128`.

 2. Scale and refinement rule

    The family of cuts used in `I_int(m)` is restricted as follows.

    * There exists a discrete scale parameter `k` that indexes resolution.
    * For each `k` there is a finite set of admissible cuts `C_k`.
    * The supremum in `I_int(m)` is taken over the union of these `C_k` with a fixed schedule that refines resolution as `k` increases.

    Refinements are required to form a directed system.
 If `k2` is greater than `k1` then the set `C_k2` refines `C_k1` in a way that allows the limit behavior of `I_int(m)` to be analyzed.

 3. Parameter bounds

    The constants `gamma`, `alpha`, `theta_low`, and `theta_high` are chosen from fixed bounded intervals that do not depend on any ground truth about the actual conscious status of systems under study.

 4. Fairness rule

    Encoding choices cannot depend on knowing in advance whether a given system is truly conscious or not in a metaphysical sense.
 The encoding can only use structural and behavioral information that is available in the observables and experiment design.
-If an encoding is constructed to force all favored systems into the subject band and all disfavored systems outside it, regardless of their observable structure, it is considered outside the admissible class.
+If an encoding is constructed to force all favored systems into the subject band and all disfavored systems outside it, regardless of their observable structure, it is considered outside `Enc_Q128`.

+Any specific encoding `E` that fails to satisfy these conditions is not considered a valid instance of `Enc_Q128`, and any experimental falsification that demonstrates violation of these constraints requires `E` to be retired in future TU work.

 ---